smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 Even though you submit something every week, you won't receive a mark each week.
 Instead, you'll be marked through two "portfolio" submissions:

-- a document (portfolio 1) at the end of week 5 which covers AV diary entries 2--5
+- an 800-word pdf document (filename `portfolio-1.pdf`) at the end of week 5
+  which covers AV diary entries 2--5

-- a document (portfolio 2) at the end of week 9 which covers AV diary entries 6--9
+- an 800-word pdf document (filename `portfolio-2.pdf`) at the end of week 9
+  which covers AV diary entries 6--9

-Each submission must include an 800-word (max) document of your combined (and edited) reflections, explaining how each AV diary entry explored the theme and creative criteria for that week and reflecting on the collaborative sessions.
+Each document must articulate your combined (and edited) reflections on your AV diary submissions for the specified weeks, explaining how each one explored the theme and creative criteria for that week.
+You should also discuss and reflect on the collaborative sessions within the workshop timeslot.
 Include figures, screenshots, and code excerpts in your documents as necessary.
 You do not need to re-submit the videos---we have them already from your [weekly submissions](#weekly-videos).

 ### Submission process

-Submit your two 800-word documents (in pdf format) through Wattle at the end of week 5 and the end of week 9.
+Submit each document (in pdf format) through Wattle at the end of week 5 and the end of week 9.

 ### Marking criteria {#marking}